 Included is a 20-minute DVD, presented are with jesting spirit and fun, the particularities of such an achievement, as presented by the author.

-Benchmark Publications, hardcover, 192 pages, 8.5 x 11 x .5 in., color and black and white photographs and illustrations, includes 20-minute DVD.
+Benchmark Publications, hardcover, 192 pages, standard portrait book 8 x 10 in., color and Black-and-White photographs and illustrations, includes 20-minute DVD.